t2-0/led-pattern-encoder/README.md

 THIRD-PARTY LIBRARIES

-This project uses raylib and raygui (zlib/libpng license).
+- raylib and raygui (zlib license)
+- Emscripten (WebAssembly toolchain)

-Their licenses are included in the third_party/ directory.
+All license texts are included in the third_party/ directory.

 ------------------------------------------------------------